Existence of Integral $m$-Varifolds minimizing $\int |A|^p$ and $\int |H|^p$, $p>m$, in Riemannian Manifolds: Isoperimetric inequalities and compactness results

 We can assume that $|V_k|=1$ otherwise replace $V_k$ with the normalized varifold $\tilde{V}_k:=\frac{1}{|V_k|}V_k$ (observe that the weak mean curvature is invariant under this rescaling of the measure and that $\int_{G_m(N)} F(x,P,H^N_k) dV_k= |V_k|\int_{G_m(N)} F(x,P,H^N_k) d\tilde{V}_k$).
 Hence

-Recall that $|V_k|=1$ so, from Banach-Alaoglu and Riestz Theorems, there exists a varifold $V$ such that, up to subsequences, $V_k \to V$ in varifold sense (i.e weak convergence of Radon measures on $G_m(N)$).
+Recall that $|V_k|=1$ so, from Banach-Alaoglu and Riesz Theorems, there exists a varifold $V$ such that, up to subsequences, $V_k \to V$ in varifold sense (i.e weak convergence of Radon measures on $G_m(N)$).
 Of course $|V|=\lim_k |V_k|=1$.

 Now the measure-function pairs $(V_k,H^N_k)$ over $G_m(N)$, up to subsequences, satisfy the assumptions of Theorem \ref{thm:CompLsc} and (i) (of the mentioned Theorem \ref{thm:CompLsc}) implies that there exists a measure-function pair $(V,\tilde{H}^N)$ with values in $\Rs$ such that $(V_k,H_k^N) \rightharpoonup (V,\tilde{H}^N)$ weak convergence of measure-function pairs (see Definition \ref{def:MFpair}).